Omicron: What will change in Phase 2 of response?

-New Zealand could shift to Phase 2 of its Omicron response soon, after a big jump in Covid-19 community cases at the weekend.
+New Zealand will shift to Phase 2 of its Omicron response on Tuesday at 11:59pm, after a big jump in Covid-19 community cases at the weekend.

-810 cases were announced in the country on Sunday, a new daily case record following 454 on Saturday.
+It comes as 981 cases were announced in the country on Monday.

 The country is currently at Phase 1 of its response which means there are some cases in the community, but health officials would have capacity to continue trying to stamp out Omicron outbreaks.

-Prime Minister Jacinda Ardern confirmed on Monday morning a move to Phase 2 would occur when cases had reached around 1000 per day.
+Prime Minister Jacinda Ardern confirmed on Monday afternoon a move to Phase 2 will happen on Tuesday, Feb 15 at 11:59pm.

 What happens under Phase 2?